Living On Campus

 You may also contact the Wyoming Department of Education, Office for Civil Rights Coordinator, 2300 Capitol Avenue, Cheyenne, WY 82002 or (307) 777-3672, or the Office for Civil Rights, Region VIII, U.S. Department of Education, Federal Building, Suite 310, 1244 Speer Boulevard, Denver, CO 80204, or (303) 844-5695 or TDD (303) 844-3417.

 Evacuation Maps are made available in each residence hall building.

 Smoke Detectors Save Lives!

 Please do not tamper with or cover any smoke detectors.
 If there are any problems, report them immediately to your Resident Assistant.
 All smoke detectors will be inspected monthly by your Resident Assistant during room checks

 Why live on campus?

 At Western, we strive to create a community of students who embrace this new and exciting opportunity.
 Being in college will means you will meet new people and make new friends.
 The friendships you will create will last you a lifetime.

 Western Housing wants to provide you with the college experience at the community college price!
 Our Residence Halls provide students with:

-- Our room styles cost around $300 a month.
-Saving you money and allowing you to have independence.
+Our room styles cost an average of $300 a month* saving you money and allowing you to have independence.

 Have more questions?
 Ask us!